Loading...

 Solution:(a) here, the distance covered by the person is the perimeter of the ellipse.
 Since the time elapsed and average speed are given, we can use the definition of average speed and solve for the distance traveled to find it as below \begin{align*} \text{average speed}&=\frac{\text{distance}}{\text{time interval}}\\1.7&=\frac{d}{6\times 60\,{\rm s}}\\ &\\ \Rightarrow d&=\big(1.7\,{\rm \frac ms}\big)(360\,{\rm s})\\&=612\quad {\rm m} \end{align*}

 (b) Displacement is the difference between initial and final positions.
-In this problem, since the person had returned to his original position so his displacement is zero
+In this problem, since the person has returned to his original position his displacement is zero

 displacement using velocity-time graph